uililo/uililo.github.io/index.md

 ### News

-June 2024 - Really excited to be visiting University of Pompeu Farbra and Barcelona Supercomputing centre on June 26 and 28.
+June 2024 - Really excited to be visiting University of Pompeu Fabra and Barcelona Supercomputing centre on June 26 and 28.

 May 2024 - Our CogSci 2024 paper won the Computational Modeling Prize in Perception & Action!
 In July, I will be presenting this work as a poster at [HILS](https://hils2024.nl/) and as a talk at CogSci (this time my visa got sorted!).